guidias1212/road_to_fullstack/03_BACK-END/03_Other_Languages/01_Java/26_Spring_Cloud_Contract/README.md

 ```

 The following listing shows how to add the plugin, which should go in the build/plugins portion of the file:
+**Pay attention here, the test folders and the folders where the contracts are should match.
+Check an example project and see how it is supposed to be done.**
 ```
 <plugin>
     <groupId>org.springframework.cloud</groupId>